What Can I Drink Instead Of Coffee And Tea?

 Why Those With Psoriasis Should Avoid Caffeine

-Sadly caffeine is one of the items that you definitely need to avoid on the Candida Diet.
-The good news is that caffeine is really not that good for your health anyway, so when you quit the coffee remember that youâ€™re really doing your body a favor.
+Sadly caffeine is one of the items that you definitely need to avoid on the Psoriasis Diet.
+The good news is that caffeine is really not that good for your health anyway, so when you quit the coffee remember that youâ€™re really doing your body a favour.

-Secondly, caffeine also causes spikes in your blood sugar that feed the Candida overgrowth.
+Secondly, caffeine also causes spikes in your blood sugar that feed the Candida and bad bacterial (as well as parasite) overgrowth.
 A 2008 study found that caffeine increased glucose levels in the blood by as much as eight percent.
 And this effect was even more pronounced after meals.
-As you know, sugar is the one thing that you really need to avoid on the Candida Diet â€“ it feeds the yeast in your gut and contributes to Candida overgrowth.
+As you know, sugar is the one thing that you really need to avoid on the Psoriasis Diet â€“ it feeds the yeast in your gut and contributes to Candida overgrowth.

 Thirdly and lastly, coffee can also contain mold that can trigger an allergic reaction in those already suffering from Candida overgrowth.
 If you leave coffee beans out long enough, you will often see a light green or white moldy coating appear.
 This is trichoderma or one of a group of molds that frequently grows on coffee.
 Most teas also contain mold, so you need to be very careful which ones you choose.